FeleAyodeji/FeleAyodeji/README.md

 **About Me 💬**

-Hello!
-I'm Fele Ayodeji, a full-stack developer with a strong passion for creating dynamic and user-friendly web applications.
-I'm also deeply interested in Web3 and AI technologies, constantly exploring how they can be integrated to create innovative, decentralized solutions.
+Hi there!
+I’m Fele Ayodeji, a full-stack developer passionate about building dynamic, user-friendly web applications.
+I’m especially excited about Web3 and AI technologies, always exploring new ways to combine them and create innovative, decentralized solutions.

 **Skills & Expertise ⚡**

 **Languages**
-  - HTML
+  - HTML5
-  - CSS
+  - CSS3
   - JavaScript
   - Java